cakebatterandsprinkles/javascript-data-structures-and-algorithms/README.md

         // create an  object to return at the end of this function
         // loop over the string
           // if a character is a number/letter AND a key in the object, add one to count.
-          // if a character is a number/letter AND not in our object, add it and set it's value to 1.
+          // if a character is a number/letter AND not in our object, add it and set its value to 1.
           // if a character is something else (space, question mark, etc.) don't do anything.
         // return the object
       }